sachinchoolur/lightGallery/site-astro/src/content/docs/web-share.md

     keeps the dropdown.
 Set `preferNativeShare` explicitly to override in either direction.
--   If the browser rejects the payload (`navigator.canShare`), the click falls back to the dropdown — which stays rendered underneath, so there is always a working share path.
+-   If the browser rejects the payload (`navigator.canShare`), the click falls back to the dropdown, which stays rendered underneath, so there is always a working share path.
 -   A user dismissing the OS sheet is not an error; nothing else happens.